ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 token
 : The value in the token parameter is used to match responses to requests.
-  It MUST match the value of the token parameter in the Update message the Success is in response to, if one was present.
+  It MUST match the value of the token parameter in the message the Success is in response to, if one was present.
 If none was present, the token MUST be absent in the Error message.